Geeky stuff

 Colin

-“I have three electrics.
+“I use three electrics and love them all.
 One is a black Fender Telecaster 72 Custom, with a humbucker in the neck position and a single coil at the bridge.
 Another is a natural maple Epiphone ES-339, which has a great range of tones but lacks the classic Tele twang.
 The Gibson version is five times the price.
-Save yourself the money.
+Save the money.
 This model also features coil splitting, which the Gibson lacks.

 Recently I acquired my first hand-made guitar, a Flame F2 made by David Kennett in Sutton.
 The top is imbuya on a korina body.
 The fretboard is ebony and there’s also a small amount of tulipwood, maple and mahogany in the body.
 The scale length is 25 in, between the Epiphone and the Fender.